 Celebrating 15 years of engagement and urban design for healthier communities!

-Walkability Audits in OntarioWe conducted neighbourhood walkability audits for the Cities of Thunder Bay and Markham to bring stakeholders together and to develop some ideas for improving conditions for walking.
+Walkability Audits in Thunder Bay OntarioWe conducted neighbourhood walkability audits for the City of Thunder Bay to bring stakeholders together and to develop some ideas and support for improving walking conditions.

 Sharing our experiences: "Active City Neighbourhood Audits"This